 (Plus, as a former high school teacher of 9 years, I can tell you we never made it through the entire proposed curriculum each year.
 And it was ok.).

 What’s important is that you instill a love of learning in your kids, NOT that you cram as much “school” in as possible.

 Using a digital homeschool planner can be a great help when it comes to this.
 It makes it so easy to move lessons around as needed.
-I use the BJU Press Homeschool Hub that comes with our curriculum, and as much as I resisted moving away from my paper planners, it has been a game changer for my homeschool.
+When we used BJU Press Homeschool Curriculum, I got used to using their online Homeschool Hub, and I currently love both Homeschool Planet and Homeschool Hall for digitally managing our homeschool.
+As much as I resisted moving away from my paper planners, it has been a game changer for my homeschool.